 Permanent Solutions for Pier and Beam Foundation Failure

 Baird Foundation Repair’s Pier and Beam Repair Solutions consist of The SmartJack® Crawl Space Stabilizer.
-The SmartJack is an adjustable supplemental support system used for sagging crawl spaces that not only provides supplemental support to your failing structure but can also often lift failing floor joints or beams, restoring them to their original position in even the smallest of crawl spaces.
+The SmartJack® is an adjustable, supplemental support system used for sagging crawl spaces.
+It not only provides supplemental support to your failing structure but can also often lift failing floor joints or beams, restoring them to their original position in even the tightest of crawl spaces.
 This unique system can be installed year-round and is made with strong, corrosion-resistant, galvanized steel.
-Because your system will not develop rust, it will remain adjustable for years, should you need to perform future adjustments.
+Because the SmartJack® is rust-resistant, it remains adjustable for years, should you need to make future adjustments.

 How to Choose the Right Foundation Repair Company

-When choosing a company to do your foundation repairs, you should also ask for references and do research on the company, their solutions, and services.
+When choosing a company to do your foundation repairs, you should always ask for references and do research on the company, their solutions, and their services.
 If you’re not sure how to find these, Google is your friend!
-You can use the search engine to search for reviews of local foundation repair companies.
+You can use this search engine to search for reviews of local foundation repair companies.
 This will help you get an idea of what others think about each company’s work.

 You should also ask about warranties and guarantees, financing options, as well as what kind of work they offer (for example: pier and beam homes).

 The Benefits of Professional, Long-Lasting Foundation Repair